 Open Your Bible and Consider ...

-The Society for the Prevention of Salvation for the Unshriven Dead [SPUD] attacks the belief and practise of Baptism for the Dead and Salvation for the Dead.
+The Society for the Prevention of Salvation for the Unshriven Dead [SPUD] attacks and denies the early Christian practise of Baptism for the Dead for the Salvation of the Dead.
 Why do they ?

-If Baptism for the Dead as believed and practised by The Church of Jesus Christ of Latter-day Saints is a false belief based on a wrong understanding of 1 Corinthians 12.29, then it need not concern anyone that is not a Latter-day Saint.
+If Baptism for the Dead as believed and practised by The Church of Jesus Christ of Latter-day Saints is a false belief based on a wrong understanding of 1 Corinthians 15.29, then it need not concern anyone that is not a Latter-day Saint.
+Yet deniers of the Biblical and Christian teaching and rite cannot leave it alone!

-Have they asked themselves why the practice of proxy Baptism for the Dead was prascticed by the earliest Christians but then was forbidden by the Roman Catholic Church in the 4th century?
+Have they asked themselves why the practice of proxy Baptism for the Dead was practiced by the earliest Christians only to be forbidden by the Roman Catholic Church in the 4th century?
 Could it be banned if it wasn't practised?
-The fact that it was banned confirms that it was practised by Christians in the first few Christian centuries.
+The very fact that it was banned confirms that it was practised by Christians in the first Christian centuries.
 Had it not been so, it would have been farcical to prohibit it.
+It would be like banning the riding of bicycles in an organ loft before bicycles were even invented.

-If it is a false doctrine that does not accomplish what Latter-day Saints believe it does, then why is it such an issue for some non-Latter-day Saints?
-If it is false and meaningless, then who is it hurting?
+If it is a false doctrine that does not accomplish what Latter-day Saints believe it does, then why is it such an issue for non-Latter-day Saint Christians?
+If it is false and meaningless, then how is it hurting those that are not Mormons?

 My Great-Great-Grandfather James Bray

-“What will happen to my great-great-grandfather James Bray - a founder member of the Highfield Schism and contributor to the Highfield Chapel Building Fund - who was excommunicated by the powers-that-be of Highfield Independent Chapel in the year of our Lord 1790 for refusing to prevent his daughters from dancing?
+“What will happen to my great-great-grandfather James Bray - a founder member of the Highfield Schism and founder member of the Highfield Independent Chapel Huddersfield and contributor to the Highfield Chapel Building Fund - who was excommunicated by the powers-that-be of Highfield Independent Chapel in the year of our Lord 1790 for refusing to prevent his daughters from dancing?

-Are the terpsichorean elegances of my great aunts sufficient to preclude their sire from passing through the gates of heaven to enmjoy the company of old frinds, family, the Lord Jesus Chruist and his Father-Creator-God?
+Are the terpsichorean elegances of my great aunts sufficient to preclude their sire from passing through the gates of heaven to enjoy the company of old frinds, family, the Lord Jesus Christ and his Father-Creator-God?

-That vexed question must wait for its answer for the present, but the question about the ultimate destination of the unshriven and unbaptised demands an answer from believers of the Jesus Christ found in the Holy Bible.
+That vexed question must wait for its answer for the present, but the question about the ultimate destination of the unshriven and unbaptised demands a ready answer from believers of the Jesus Christ found in the Holy Bible.

-Silence Reigns - And We All Get Wet
+Silence Reigns - And No One Gets Wet

-Whether we admit it or not, many beside me are in this predicament.
+Whether we admit it or not, many beside myself are in this same predicament.
 But no answers come from the opponents of the Latter-day Saint belief in baptism and the offer of salvation for those that died beyond the pale of Christianity.
+They do not baptise by proxy in behalf of their kindred dead that knew not Christ during mortality.
+They simply abandon them, or else satisfy themselves that their parents and grandparents are doomed to eternal torment.

 Enter The Society for the Prevention of Salvation of the Unshriven Dead

-The Society for the Prevention of Salvation of the Unshriven Dead places an obstacle in their way and insists that theirs must be the final word on the matter.
+But, even for those that cannot believe their loving God would be so unjust as to condemn for not accepting what they have not heard, the Society for the Prevention of Salvation of the Unshriven Dead places obstacles in their way and insists that theirs must be the final word on the matter.

 Their Proof Text Barricade